ishaqBBC/blog/blog/content/blog/2025-04-11-aws-88-s3-buckets-web-hosting.md

 Replace *your-bucket-name* with your actual bucket name.

 ## Conclusion
 That’s it!
 Once your S3 bucket is set up, your static site is live for the world to see.
-Whether it's a personal portfolio or a project landing page, Amazon S3 makes it easy to get a clean, aesthetic site online—fast.
+Whether it's a personal portfolio or a project landing page, Amazon S3 makes it easy to get a clean, aesthetic site online  fast.

 ## Recap